-- any other statuses should be also avoided
+- any other statuses should also be avoided

 - Use https to make sure your website is secure.
 Confirm your SSL certificate is applied correctly to your website to avoid any web browsers security notifications.

-It turns that Google thinks what other people say about you is more important than what you say about yourself.
+It turns out that Google thinks what other people say about you is more important than what you say about yourself.
 If a lot of other great websites are linking to your website, then Google thinks your page is valuable.

 All the SEO professionals continue to point to a solid correlation between link metrics over time and ranking positions.

-- Reclaim links – Scan the web (there are tools for this) and correct any links that are broken or request links to be added where your business name already exists.
+- Reclaim links – Scan the web (there are tools for this) and correct any links that are broken, or request links to be added where your business name already exists.

-- Get your link up to date in any relevant directories, resource pages, groups, etc..
+- Get your link up to date in any relevant directories, resource pages, groups, etc.